God Only Knows: Recognition and legacy

 "God Only Knows" is often praised as the Beach Boys' finest record, as Carl's best vocal performance, as Brian's most quintessential work, and as one of the greatest songs ever written.
 Writing in his book America in the Sixties (2010), historian John Robert Greene identified the song as "one of the most complex—and beautiful—songs in the annals of American popular music" and credited it with remaking "the ideal of the popular love song.
 Granata deemed "God Only Knows" a musically and technically impressive accomplishment that Wilson and the Beach Boys never repeated on their subsequent records., and as one of the greatest songs ever written.
 In 2012, music journalist Dan Caffrey argued that the descriptor "teenage symphony to God", originally reserved for the band's Smile album, was better suited for "God Only Knows".
 He wrote that the song "has resonated with generations of music fans simply because of its concept", before concluding, "The entire world will listen to it for years to come."

 Among Wilson's associates, Asher reflected, "This is the one that I thought would be a hit record, because it was so incredibly beautiful ...
 I guess that in the end, [it] is the song that most people remember, and love the most."
 Carl referred to it as "the classic example [of Brian's writing] that takes it to a new plateau".
 Johnston opined that the song marked Carl's finest vocal performance: "Carl's vocal doubling is excellent—especially when he sings 'O what good would living do me?'
 He goes up a major third there, and it's just as clean as a whistle."
 The Wilsons' mother Audree commented, "What can you say about it?
 I still think it's one of his greatest pieces.
 I love it.
 So many times, I have thought how incredible it is that it's my son, my sons who did that."
 Don Randi remarked of the song, "That one, they should give to every music class, and say 'Here, do this one.
 Do it a capella.'
 Give 'em a key note and see what happens.
 There'll be a lot of suicides."

 "God Only Knows" has occasionally appeared in other media.
 It served as a musical cue in the films Boogie Nights (1997) and Love Actually (2003).
 Author Thomas Pynchon paid homage to the song by incorporating it into the closing paragraphs of his Wilson-inspired novel Inherent Vice (2009).
 The 2013 video game BioShock Infinite contains a turn-of-the-century barbershop quartet that sings the song while floating past the player on an airship.
 The song was also used in the opening credits of the HBO series Big Love.

+At the 2026 Drum Corps International World Championships, the Bluecoats Drum and Bugle Corps performed an arrangement of the song as a part of their program, "Gravity and Grace," which took 1st place at Finals.